nomocas/babelute/manual/designing-dsl.md

 In our case, we could do something smarter... by simply adding two atoms (`.if(condition, babelute, elseBabelute)` and `.each(collection, (item) => doSomething(item))`) in htmlLexicon and by providing their implementations (also for DOM and HTMLString Engines).

-The idea is simple : if structure only change through those two words ('if' and 'each') : tags and other rendered stuffs will always be compared to "themselves" (constructed on previous render). __The sentences produced by render will always have same structure (aka same lexems), and only primitives arguments will change__.
+The idea is simple : if structure only change through those two words ('if' and 'each') : tags and other rendered stuffs will always be compared to "themselves" (constructed on previous render). __The sentences produced by render will always have same structure (aka same lexems), and only primitives values (aka arguments) will change__.

 So our diffing algorithm doesn't need to manage structure differences (in other place than .if and .each) and is the simplest form avaiable.